woocommerce/qit-documentation/docs/environment/01-getting-started.md

 # Local Test Environment

 :::info
-The Local Test Environment is coming soon.
+The Local Test Environment is available as early-access.
 :::

 ## Introduction